How to separate Thai Massage from yoga

 1. It requires excellent balance on the part of the therapist which not everyone has.
 If you lose your balance, it feels downright scary for the client.

-3. This technique doesn’t lend itself to be integrated into a nice flow in a Thai Massage session.
+3. This technique doesn’t lend itself to being integrated into a nice flow in a Thai Massage session.
 It can feel scary or oppressive to clients.
-It is better to use techniques which you can easily control and adjust.
+It is better to use techniques that you can easily control and adjust.

-When pictures can twist the reality of Thai Massage and Yoga
+Promo pictures versus the reality of Thai Massage and Yoga

-It’s still a good idea for Thai Massage therapists to have some of those fancy partner yoga techniques in your repertoire.
+It’s still a good idea for Thai Massage therapists to have some of those fancy partner yoga techniques in their repertoire.
 They might come in handy for those yogi clients.

-Here is another example of a Thai Massage technique which is often seen in pictures.
+Here is another example of a Thai Massage technique which is often shown in pictures.

-1. The client has to be able to comfortably sit cross legged and with a straight back.
-That excludes the majority of western clients right there.
+- The client has to be able to comfortably sit cross-legged and with a straight back.
+That excludes the majority of Western clients right there.

-3. The client’s hand tends to easily slip from the temple.
+- The client’s hand tends to easily slip from the temple.
 This is about as far from a passive technique as you can get.
-This kind of technique fits better into a partner yoga style session than into an easy, passive, relaxing Thai Massage session.
+This kind of technique fits better into a partner yoga session than into an easy, passive, relaxing Thai Massage session.